Kurds urge more air strikes in Kobani; monitor warns of defeat

 While Islamic State has been able to reinforce its fighters, the Kurds have not.
 Islamic State has besieged the town to the east, south and west, meaning the Kurds’ only possible supply route is the Turkish border to the north.

-The U.N. envoy to Syria on Friday called on Turkey to help prevent a slaughter in Kobani, asking it to let “volunteers” cross the frontier so they can reinforce the Kurdish forces defending the town that lies within sight of Turkish territory.
+The U.N. envoy to Syria on Friday called on Turkey to help prevent a slaughter in Kobani, asking it to let “volunteers” cross the frontier to reinforce Kurdish forces defending the town that lies within sight of Turkish territory.

-A senior Kurdish militant has threatened Turkey with a new Kurdish revolt if it sticks with its current policy of non-intervention in the battle for the Syrian town of Kobani.
+A senior Kurdish militant has threatened Turkey with a new Kurdish revolt if it sticks with its current policy of non-intervention in the battle for Kobani.

-“(Islamic State) is getting supplies and men, while Turkey is preventing Kobani from getting ammunition.
-Even with the resistance, if things stay like this, the Kurdish forces will be like a car without fuel,” said Rami Abdelrahman, who runs the Syrian Observatory for Human Rights, an organization that monitors the conflict in Syria through sources on the ground.
+Islamic State “is getting supplies and men, while Turkey is preventing Kobani from getting ammunition.
+Even with the resistance, if things stay like this, the Kurdish forces will be like a car without fuel,” said Rami Abdelrahman, who runs the Syrian Observatory for Human Rights, which monitors the conflict in Syria through sources on the ground.

+U.S. Defense Secretary Chuck Hagel said on Saturday that retired General John Allen, a U.S. envoy charged with building an international coalition against Islamic State, had just returned to Washington and reported progress.

+“There was considerable progress made by General Allen specifically with Turkey,” Hagel told a news conference in Santiago.
+He said U.S. military teams would hold talks in Turkey next week.

 Tall plumes of smoke were seen rising from Kobani on Saturday and the sound of gunfire was close to constant as battles raged into the afternoon, a Reuters journalist observing from the Turkish side of the frontier said.